mongodb/mongo-go-driver/README.md

 ### Testing Compression

-The MongoDB Go Driver supports wire protocol compression using Snappy or zLib.
-To run tests with wire protocol compression, set `MONGO_GO_DRIVER_COMPRESSOR` to `snappy` or `zlib`.
+The MongoDB Go Driver supports wire protocol compression using Snappy, zLib, or zstd.
+To run tests with wire protocol compression, set `MONGO_GO_DRIVER_COMPRESSOR` to `snappy`, `zlib`, or `zstd`.
 For example:

 ```
 MONGO_GO_DRIVER_COMPRESSOR=snappy make